Notesmyfoot

 • He was appointed as chairman of Department of History, AMU for two times (1975-77 & 1984-94).

-He also enjoyed the position of coordinator of Centre of Advance studies, Department of History, AMU in the years 1975-77 & 1994-1996.
-He also got the position of Dean of Social Science, AMU.
+He also enjoyed the position of coordinator of the Centre of Advance Studies, Department of History, AMU, in the years 1975-77 & 1994-1996.
+He also got the position of Dean of Social Science at AMU.

 Prominent Books-